-- b.
-The industrial use is water-related, consistent with the Act and this Program.
-The County may require an applicant to provide documentation about the characteristics of the development to confirm the proposal's water-related nature. - c.
-The industrial use is non-water-oriented and consistent with the exceptions and conditions in Section 19.600.150(B)(3). - 3.
-New non-water-oriented industrial development shall be prohibited in shoreline jurisdiction except when: - a.
-The area is designated for industrial use by the Thurston County Comprehensive Plan and the site is physically separated from the shoreline by another property or public right of way; or - b.
-The use is part of a mixed-use project that includes water-dependent uses and provides a significant public benefit with respect to the Act's objectives such as providing ecological restoration and public access.
-Any such public access shall be improved prior to occupancy; or, - c.
-Navigability is severely limited at the proposed site; and the industrial use provides a significant public benefit with respect to the Act's objectives, such as providing public access and ecological restoration. - 4.
+- 1. When allowed, industrial development shall be located, designed and constructed in a manner that assures no net loss of shoreline ecological functions, resources and values. - 2.
+Low-intensity, water-oriented industrial uses may be permitted in the limited instances where those uses have located in the past or at unique sites in rural communities that possess shoreline conditions and services to support the use. - 3.
+New non-water-oriented industrial development shall be prohibited in shoreline jurisdiction except when the area is designated for industrial use by the Thurston County Comprehensive Plan and the site is physically separated from the shoreline by another property or public right of way. - 4.
 Industrial development must consider incorporating public access as mitigation for impacts to shoreline resources and values unless public access cannot be provided in a manner that does not result in significant interference with operations or hazards to life or property. - 5.
 Where industrial use is proposed for location on land in public ownership, public access shall be required. - 6.
 Industrial development and redevelopment shall locate, when feasible, where environmental cleanup and restoration of the shoreline area can be incorporated. - 7.
 Where industrial uses are allowed, Chapter 20.28 TCC (Section 20.28.020 Permitted Uses) shall apply to new or expanded industrial development. - 8.
 Buffers shall not be used for storage of industrial equipment or materials, nor for waste disposal, but may be used for outdoor recreation if consistent with public access and other provisions of this Program. - 9.
 Applications for water-oriented facilities for processing, manufacturing, and storage of natural resource products, including log storage, shall include provisions which address: - a.
 Navigation, - b.
 No net loss of shoreline ecological functions, - c.
-Impacts to public access, - d.
+Impacts to public access,

+- d.
 Aesthetics. - 10.
 Boat yards and similar ship-building facilities shall comply with the mandatory best management practices and other provisions of the Boatyard General Permit issued through Ecology, as now or hereafter amended.